AllenInstitute/bmtk/docs/examples/simulator/bionet/README.md

 >>> import bmtk
 >>> exit()
 ```
+####NEURON

 Additionally, BioNet requires NEURON 7.4 simulator (http://www.neuron.yale.edu/neuron/download/).
-Detailed installation instructions may be found in the Appendix in Hines et al. (2007).
-Since BioNet does not require NEURON's GUI functionality, one may install NEURON without GUI support provided by InterViews.
+Detailed installation instructions may be found in the Appendix in Hines et al. Frontiers of Neuroinformatics, 2009.
+Since BioNet does not require NEURON's GUI functionality, one may install NEURON without GUI support provided by the InterViews.
 For convenience we provide installation instructions of NEURON on Linux platform without InterViews below:

 create an neuron directory: